 We held a Family Makerspace Night, bringing families into our Makerspace to see what the space is all about, making and creating together as a family.

 After that evening, donations have come in from families and the community.
 Our Makerspace was featured in our local newspaper and presented to our school board, and we even built a Google site to share our story, highlighting student work.
+Someday we may get around to doing a screencast of the endeavor.

 It has been a very successful few months for our Makerspace!
 And while change is not always easy, we have supported each other and our students through this new way of thinking about learning and making.
 We have begun to recognize the importance of students figuring out solutions on their own, not being fed content all day, but becoming a part of the content filling their minds.